 What we say:

-Genuinely all-new version of the car that defined the premium hatch sector.
+Latest version of the car that defined the premium hatch sector.
 Stays classy

 What is it?

-If you’re thinking this ‘new’ looks just like the old one – a very familiar model, given how it ran for more years than is normal in this sector – then join the club.
+If you’re thinking the latest A3 looks just like the very long-running model it replaced a few years back, then join the club.
 This is Audi doing what Audi always does: design evolution rather than revolution.
-It’s a very purist way of doing things, which relies on people having the patience to, basically, give it time.
+It’s a very purist way of doing things, which relies on people having the patience to give it time.
 Then, the crisper appearance becomes clear.
 A frequent entrant in the UK top 10 best-seller charts, this facelifted A3 is sure to build on its predecessors successes.

-Because the new A3 has been engineered to use lightweight parts, particularly up front, it has a lithe lightness on the road that the old A3 never had.
+Because the A3 has been engineered to use lightweight parts, particularly up front, it has a lithe lightness on the road that the old A3 never had.
 Seriously – the handling is light-footed and playful in a way no mainstream Audi has yet managed.
 It grips hard, hardly understeers, even generates a semblance of feedback through the steering.
 Audi also offers three levels of suspension stiffness plus a trick magnetic ride option that’s well worth spending the extra on.

 1.4 TFSI and 1.8 TFSI engines are effective, and more recent additions are the 1.2 TFSI and 1.4 TFSI ‘cylinder on demand’ motors, plus the storming 300bhp S3 (with standard quattro).
 Even more storming is the 2.5-litre, five-cylinder RS3.
-There’s a frugal 1.6 TDI but the diesel most will prefer is the 2.0-litre TDI.
-Again, this is all-new, and is very quiet.
+There’s a frugal 1.6 TDI but the diesel most will prefer is the 2.0-litre.
+Again, this is all-new and very quiet

 On the inside

 All the lightweight engineering that goes into the new A3 pays dividends for fuel economy, too.
-The 2.0 diesel emits just 106g/km CO2.
+The 2.0 diesel emits just 108g/km CO2.
 Even base SE cars are well stocked, despite equipment-adjusted prices broadly in line with the old car.
 Sport is probably the most well-rounded but many buyers prefer the S line for its quasi-S3 looks.
 Can’t blame them.